Energy Company Obligation in England

-The Government scheme is specifically targeted at society's most vulnerable households and will enable eligible householders to transform the energy efficiency of their homes by installing a new replacement boiler and loft and cavity wall insulation.
+The Government scheme is specifically targeted at society's most vulnerable households and will enable eligible householders to transform the energy efficiency of their homes by installing a new grant funded replacement boiler and loft and cavity wall insulation.

 What is the Energy Company Obligation?

 Thanks to Government legislation energy companies are required by law to provide assistance to domestic energy consumers to help them become more energy efficient and lower their energy bills.
 Only energy companies who have a) more than 250,000 domestic customers and b) provide over 2,000 gigawatts of gas or 400 gigawatts of electricity are legally required to take part in the programme.

 The ECO will operate in conjunction with the Green Deal, the Government's revolutionary mass home insulation scheme.
 Administered by energy regulator Ofgem, around £1.3 billion will be spent on supporting low income households in fuel poverty, subsidising energy saving installations every year.
 The hardest to treat homes – for example those with solid wall insulation – will be a key target of the programme.